NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Second frame to end is unblockable
   - Hit airborne launches higher
   - Stuns much longer when not putting into sleep
+- RB
+  - Changed to strong and pushes on block
+  - Bigger hitbox
+- RA
+  - First projectile appears one frame sooner
+  - Gap between the two changed to be 1 frame (from 2)
 - GRKnJ
   - Replaced with 5BBBB(A)
   - Adjusted to hit quicker without reducing travel time